 How to approach such an assignment?
-Many students get frustrated or confused by it.
+Many students get frustrated or confused by it and start googling “write a literature review for me“.
 However, if you have a clear idea of this assignment’s goals, you should avoid this frustration and cope with the task efficiently.

 What is a lit review itself?
 It is a close study of primary texts, scholarly articles, or any other sources relevant to a particular area of research.
 The student’s task is to describe, summarize, and critically evaluate the works concerning the research problem being investigated.
 Literature reviews have two main purposes.
 They are meant to give an overview of sources explored while doing your research and to show your reader how that research fits within the broader field of study.
 A student may often come across a literature review when preparing his dissertation.

 This is not a simple task.
 That is why many students prefer to turn for help to a specialized literature review writing service, but after reading this article, you should get an idea of what the purpose of a literature review is and will be able to cope with this task on your own!

 Literature Review Purpose